aosabook/500lines/pedometer/chapter.md

 ### Time Traveled

 The time traveled is measured by dividing the number of data samples in our `Processor`'s `@parsed_data` set by the sampling rate of the device.
-Since the rate has more to do with the device itself than the user (and the user in fact does not have to be aware of the sampling rate), this is a good time to create a `Device` class.
+Since the rate has more to do with the device itself than the user, and the `User` class in fact does not have to be aware of the sampling rate, this is a good time to create a `Device` class.

 TODO: Start HERE!